mt-ag/apex-excel-gateway/README.md

 If the validation is "Formula", enter the formula you need in Formula 1.
 Click "Show Columns/Info" for more details and examples.

 #### Finally, you get an overview.
+Before you create the template you can download a preview file.
+To do this, click the "Preview" button.
-Click "Save Template" to create.
+Everything is fine, click "Save Template" to create.

 ![8](https://user-images.githubusercontent.com/61868531/158390701-925b7fbd-b6f6-4e37-a443-9aeecdd27fc6.JPG)